XPBytes/media_types-serialization/README.md

 #### `output_alias_optional( media_type_identifier, view: )`

 Has the same behavior as `output_alias` but can be used by multiple serializers.
-The serializer that is loaded first in the controller 'wins' control over this media type identifier.
+The serializer that is loaded last in the controller 'wins' control over this media type identifier.
 If any of the serializers have an `output_alias` defined with the same media type identifier that one will win instead.

 #### `input( view:, version:, versions: ) do |obj, version, context|`